Faculty & Staff Salary

 Budgeting Student Hours

-Graduate Students are generally budgeted at 720 hours for two semesters (September to December and January to mid-May) and 640 hours for the summer (June-August).
+Graduate Students are generally budgeted at 720 hours for two semesters (September to December and January to mid-May) and 640 hours for the summer (mid-May-August).
 This is roughly 20 hours per week in the academic year and 40 hours per week in the summer.

 Undergraduate student hours are more flexible; you can budget anywhere from 10 to 20 hours per week in the academic year and from 10 to 40 hours per week during the summer.